+Hi, We're Pete and Repeat.
 We know there’s already plenty of pet weight-loss advice on the Internet.
 Some of it is good.
 But we've noticed that they all basically nod their heads in agreement that there is a problem - but are light on practical, workable solutions.
 So Doc Hines thought it might be better if Pete and I just explained the problem to you ourselves with a little help from him - after all, who knows what’s going on better than us, your dog and cat.

 If your pet is on medications, go here first

-Its 2017.
 Some feel that obesity is now the #1 pet health issue in high-income western-oriented countries.
 Study estimates vary, but close to half of us cats and dogs probably carry around too much weight.
 It varies depending on the area, urban more than rural, high income over lower, how the particular pet census population was selected, family structure and how overweight was defined. (ref1, ref2)

 Most veterinarians would consider a cat like Repeat who is greater than 20% over his ideal weight as being fat (obese).
 Repeat is indignant about that, he says he "carries his weight well".
 Pete really does not dwell on the weight issue – he’s an easy-going friendly mutt – a Lab X Basset cross.
 Pat his head and he's in Heaven.

 Just about everyone who discusses pet obesity says somewhere that dogs and cats are fat because the number of calories they take in eating is more than the number of calories they burn (expend).
 Can’t argue with that.
 Just about everyone considers fat pets to be at a greater risk of health issues down the road – can’t argue with that either.